-We are offering members the opportunity to attend a two day Mental Health First Aid (MHFA) training course, accredited by MHFA England, to complement the development of the mental health wellbeing strategy and support within your workplace.
+The BSA is working in partnership with Leeds Building Society to offer its members the opportunity to undertake an online Mental Health First Aid (MHFA) training course, accredited by MHFA England, to complement the development of the mental health wellbeing strategy and support within your workplace.

-Members will be able to introduce the role of a Mental Health First Aider (MHFA), through completion of this practical skills and awareness course, designed to give delegates:
+Organisations will be able to introduce or expand the role of a Mental Health First Aider (MHFA), through completion of this practical skills and awareness course, designed to give delegates:

 By attending a MHFA course, research and evaluation shows that:

-Due to the nature of the training numbers will be limited to 14 delegates
+Due to the nature of the training numbers will be limited to 16 delegates per course.